Women in Informatics

-The goal of gender balance in informatics is not just a matter for women, it is equally in the interest of men.
+The goal of gender balance in informatics is not just a matter for women.
+It is equally in the interest of men.
 For example, more and more companies are looking to improve existing labor and research conditions by introducing mixed teams.
-Our central tasks in the field of women's advancement are the sustained increase in the proportion of women among scientific staff as well as an increase in the number of female students and graduates.
-This is both a social goal and a requirement of the economy.
+Our central tasks in the field of women’s advancement are the sustained increase in the proportion of women among scientific staff as well as an increase in the number of female students and graduates.
+Both are a social goal and a requirement of the economy.

 We have a long history of opening doors for women and girls in informatics, from the classroom to the laboratory.
 We achieve this by considering the different life situations and interests of women and men in research and teaching.
 The actions we take to foster the advancement of women make an impact and raise awareness in every stage of life.

-To inspire female pupils, we offer and participate in low-threshold introductory programs such as Massive Open Online Courses (MOOCS), Daughter’s Day, FIT info events, techNIKE-Workshops, online mentoring, and a special introductory course „Programming for female first-year students“.
+To inspire female pupils, we offer and participate in low-threshold introductory programs such as Massive Open Online Courses (MOOCS), Daughter’s Day, FIT info events, techNIKE-Workshops, online mentoring, ADA and its “Diary of a Computer Scientist”, and the dedicated introductory course “Programming For Female First-Year Students”.

 In Student Life